myh0301/KNOWHOW/README.md

 Specifically, attack1-host1/2.zip records APT attack data built based on CVE-2023-22809 vulnerability, while attack1-host1/2.zip records APT attack data built based on CVE-2024-28085 vulnerability.
 And the detailed attack commandlines used by the two APT attacks are recorded in the corresponding images (attack1.png,attack2.png).

 ### Mimic-Prov Dataset
 To evaluate the robustness of KnowHow against mimicry attacks, we constructed a mimicry dataset, Mimic-Prov, following the steps outlined in ^[A. Goyal, X. Han, G. Wang, and A. Bates, “Sometimes, you aren’t what you do: Mimicry attacks against provenance graph host intrusion detection systems,” in 30th Network and Distributed System Security Symposium, 2023.].
-We are currently collating this dataset quickly and will release it ASAP.